influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/guides/migration.md

 {{% warn %}}
 **Migrating does the following:**

-- Deletes data in existing InfluxDB Enterprise data nodes
+- Deletes data in existing InfluxDB Enterprise data nodes (not applicable if you're migrating to a new cluster)
 - Transfers all users from the OSS instance to the InfluxDB Enterprise cluster

 {{% /warn %}}